kuhchung/kuhchung.github.io/pages/armory/progression.md

 Use Alloy for pierce/normal and any armor set with attack up for elemental.

 ## HR19-30/Village 5\*
+These are my relevant weapons going into the Lagiacrus urgent hunt (not repel.)
+Sword and Shield: Qurupeco Chopper, Royal Claw+
+Lance: Rampart, Spiral Lance
+Hammer: Vodyanoy Hammer, Peco Flint
+Greatsword: Valkyrie Blade
+Bowgun: see above
+Longsword and Switch Axe: Sorry they are so garbage I wouldn't even use them at this point

 Rathalos (upgrade to jaggi/barroth)